 And that is a constant promise to me of the coming King of Kings.

 When the true king comes back and puts everything right, everything in nature will work again.
 There will be complete harmony, complete peace.
 It’s the end of death, disintegration, and decay; it’s the end of sickness—the end of Covid-19.
 It’s the end of everything that’s wrong with the material world.
 Someday the trees themselves will literally dance and sing.

 What’s the significance of the donkey colt?

-One of the things that everybody who knows anything about animals about beasts of burden is that you can’t just jump on one of them and expect to ride it.
+One of the things that everybody who knows anything about beasts of burden is that you can’t just jump on one of them and expect to ride it.
 They have to be broken.
 The colt was too young to be broke.
 That means it submitted to the Lordship of Jesus.

 Jesus didn’t have to break the animal.
 He’s Lord of nature; he’s the Lord of all and under his hand, nothing but harmony and peace comes about.
 The donkey knows and loves its true master for who he is.

 This is a foreshadowing then of the complete healing of all nature under the future kingship of Christ.

 As I watch how many people respond to this pandemic, I see a lot of defiance towards the “left-wing media,” the government, and scoffing at the science.
 I also see a lot of fear that we may never be able to survive this economic shut down much less the effects of the virus on our population.